MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-proposed.md

 - Evaluate scenarios involving the set up of external users, customers, or partners to secure access to resources.
 Determine whether these scenarios involve B2B or B2C configuration.
 For more information, consult this link [External-identities in Azure](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/external-identities-overview).

-- For Azure application proxy, consider not using intranet access for the application since it could add latency to the user experience.
-For other considerations regarding Azure application proxy [Considerations-before-configuring-azure-ad-application-proxy](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-deployment-plan%23important-considerations-before-configuring-azure-ad-application-proxy).
+- For Azure Application Proxy, consider not using intranet access for the application since it could add latency to the user experience.
+For other considerations regarding Azure AD Application Proxy [Considerations-before-configuring-azure-ad-application-proxy](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-deployment-plan%23important-considerations-before-configuring-azure-ad-application-proxy).

 ### Design Recommendations

 - Use centralized and delegated responsibilities to manage resources deployed inside the landing zone based on role and security requirements.

-- These types of privileged operations require special permissions:
+- The following types of privileged operations require special permissions.
+Consider which users will be handling such requests and how to secure and monitor their accounts with the necessary diligence:

     o Creating service principal objects